 Herbal supplements may seem like a natural health remedy, perfect for treating a range of chronic conditions, including fatigue, anxiety, dementia and depression.

-But can these plant-based products help fight cancer?
+But can these plant-based products reduce your risk for cancer?

 “Much of the evidence is quite questionable,” says Lorenzo Cohen, Ph.D., professor and director of Integrative Medicine at MD Anderson.
 So, you should approach herbal supplements with caution and speak with your doctor before taking any, whether you’re considering a pill, capsule, tablet or liquid form.